mbunge/mbunge.github.io/_posts/2016-01-15-update-archive-with-git.markdown

 ## Create update archive

-Creating an archive with git is very easy.
-We just need to call

 `git archive -o archive.zip`

 This command creates an archive containing all files from our current branch.
 But we want to get all latest changes from a specific date.